 The influence of the foolish can be subtle.
 Foolish friends apparently getting away with sin dull your hatred for it; their lack of spiritual conversation represses yours; and their cheerful encouragement for you to join them creates a strong temptation.
 Television presentations of a godless and carnal lifestyle numb your sensitivity to spiritual thinking and holy living.
 The powerful audio-video glorification of sin greatly excites your lusts.

 What about your church?
 Most churches today use folly to keep the children, soothe the unregenerate, and increase attendance and cash flow.
 Is every word from the pulpit, and every activity of the church, defendable by Scripture alone?
 If it is not, then you are choosing folly even in your religion.
 Evil communications corrupt good manners there as well as anywhere (I Cor 15:33).
 Measured by an effeminate manual from denominational headquarters, your church may pass as wise.
 But if by the Word of God, it well may not!

-Parent, would you let your child spend the night with a serial child molester and murderer?
+Parent, would you let your child spend the night with a serial child molester or murderer?
 You resent even the question!
 But Lady Wisdom right here warns you that foolish influences will destroy their lives.
 Do you see the danger?
-Their souls are far more important than their bodies!
-How can you let them choose their own friends, listen to their own music, select their own spouse, or have a television in their room?
+Their souls are far more important than their bodies.
+How can you let them choose their own friends, listen to their own music, select their own spouse, or have a television in their own room?